benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 19.md

 Prefixes reduce the amount of information needed to forward packets over the internet.

 IP prefixes are like **zip codes** and they allow for IP addresses to be delegated from one network to another.

+In the past, the IP address itself is formatted to denote the IP prefix.

+However, now we use classless addressing (known as classless inter-domain routing, or **CIDR**).

+## Classless IPv4 addressing